l7mp/stunner/doc/INSTALL.md

 in your cluster (if using Minikube, try `minikube tunnel` to get an idea of how this works).
-STUNner automatically detects if LoadBalancer service integration is functional and falls back to using NodePorts when it is not; however, this may require manual tweaking of the firewall rules to route the UDP NodePort range.
+STUNner automatically detects if LoadBalancer service integration is functional and falls back to using NodePorts when it is not; however, this may require manual tweaking of the firewall rules to admit the UDP NodePort range into the cluster.

-To recompile STUNner, at least Go v1.17 is required.
+To recompile STUNner, at least Go v1.18 is required.
 Building the container images requires [Docker](https://docker.io) or [Podman](https://podman.io).

-## Helm installation
+## Basic installation

 The simplest way to deploy the full STUNner distro, with the dataplane and the controller automatically installed, is through [Helm](https://helm.sh).
 STUNner configuration parameters are